 Costa Rica is a great place to broaden your mind, and an increasing number of visitors kick off their travels through the country with an immersive language course, or break up their vacation with a few days of volunteering, which can range from helping maintain trails in a cloudforest reserve to measuring turtles on the Pacific coast.
 There are also a great number of opportunities for travellers with more time and a scientific interest in the country’s flora and fauna to enrol in a variety of research projects.

 Study programmes and learning Spanish

-Some of the language schools listed here are Tico-run; some are branches of international (usually North American) education networks.
+Some of the language schools are Tico-run; some are branches of international (usually North American) education networks.
 Instructors are almost invariably Costa Ricans who speak some English.
 School notice boards are an excellent source of information and contact for travel opportunities, apartment shares and social activities.
 Most schools have a number of Costa Rican families on their books with whom they regularly place students for homestays.
-If you want private tuition, any of the places listed below can recommend a tutor – rates run from $16 to $23 per hour.
+If you want private tuition, rates run at an hourly fee.